BRiDGE Project - A "How To" guide on Interprofessional Working and Collaboration - Available in eight languages

 September 1, 2025

-You can download the guide "Interprofessional working: a guide to the challenges and opportunities in collaborating on evidence-informed education policy" here.
+You can download the English version of the guide "Interprofessional working: a guide to the challenges and opportunities in collaborating on evidence-informed education policy" here.

 Further Reading